-The average hospital stay after surgery is about 5 days, depending on the type of procedure that was performed and your rate of recovery.
-If you had minimally invasive surgery, your hospital stay is usually shorter - from 3 to 5 days.
+The average hospital stay after surgery is about 5-6 days, depending on the type of procedure that was performed and your rate of recovery.
 Your health care team will follow your progress and help you recover as quickly as possible.

 When you travel home after surgery: